Two Centuries of Price Return Momentum

 University of Pennsylvania - The Wharton School, Finance Department

-We assemble a dataset of U.S. security prices between 1801 and 1926 and create an out-of-sample test of the price momentum strategy, discovered in the post-1927 data.
+We assemble a monthly dataset of U.S. security prices between 1801 and 1926 and, both in and out of sample, test price-return momentum strategies discovered in the post-1927 data.
 The pre-1927 momentum profits remain positive and statistically significant.
-Additional time series data strengthen the evidence that momentum is dynamically exposed to market beta, conditional on the sign and duration of the tailing market state.
-In the beginning of each market state, momentum’s beta is opposite from the new market direction, generating a negative contribution to momentum profits around market turning points.
-A dynamically hedged momentum strategy significantly outperforms the un-hedged strategy.
+Additional time-series data strengthen the evidence that momentum is dynamically exposed to market risk, conditional on the sign and duration of the trailing market state.
+In the beginning of each market state, momentum’s equity beta is opposite from the new market direction, generating a negative contribution to momentum profits around market turning points.
+A dynamically-hedged momentum strategy significantly outperforms the un-hedged strategy.

 Keywords: Price Momentum, Early Security Prices, Market States, Price Reversal, Hedging